mellomaths/criptocoinmarketapp/docs/restapi.md

 ## **Get Cryptocurrencies**

-Returns json data with a list of all cryptocurrencies stored in the database.
+Returns JSON formatted data with a list of all cryptocurrencies stored in the database.

 -   **URL**